MaastrichtU-CDS/tiber/README.md

 one random organization from the collaboration will be chosen.
 In case an empty vector is provided, no validation will be performed and all organizations will be used for training.
 - exclude - columns from the dataset to be ignore when creating and training the network

+For a complete overview, check the examples 'run.R' or 'run-tiber.R'.

 ## Packaging the algorithm